Header image courtesy of Motorino Hong Kong (Facebook)

 Although the selection here isn’t too extensive, the pizzas certainly pack a punch, with The Bronx ($319), featuring fresh mozzarella, porchetta, pepperoni, and meatballs, standing out for meat lovers.
 Meanwhile, the Brooklyn Special ($289) makes for a very satisfying veggie option, blending together fried eggplant with roasted garlic and peppers, and basil.
 Whatever you go for, just make sure you arrive hungry.

 This popular Hollywood Road eatery has been serving up rustic Italian food for years, and it remains a firm favourite when it comes to authentic pies served straight from a custom-made pizza oven.
-The pizzas at 208 are all about the toppings, which are rubberstamped with Chef Michael Bolam’s seal of approval and lay on a bed of fresh buffalo mozzarella imported from Italy.
+The pizzas at 208 Duecento Otto are all about the toppings, which are rubberstamped with chef Michael Bolam’s seal of approval and lay on a bed of fresh buffalo mozzarella imported from Italy.

 The Tuscan ($208) is particularly good, mixing mozzarella and goat’s cheese with semi-dried tomato, crispy bacon, and garlic.
 The light and crunchy crusts and thin bases really allow the ingredients to shine, and if you happen to swing by around lunchtime, you can enjoy a small pizza and graze from the antipasti buffet for $168.
 They may not be a pie-focused restaurant, but they sure serve up some of the best pizza in Hong Kong.